Munakata with Kids: A Family Day Trip to Fukuoka’s Sacred Coast (2026)

 Oshima Island: Day-Trip from Munakata

 Oshima — the larger inhabited island offshore — is a 15-min ferry from Konominato port.
-With kids:
+It’s the highlight that sets Munakata apart from a standard Itoshima day trip.

 • Ferry — Frequent service from Konominato. ¥570 adult round trip.
 Stroller-friendly.